nandorsieben/LNV/README.md

 # LNV

-Python code to compute extended (loopy) nim-values of the positions of a finite digraph.
+Python code to compute loopy (extended) nim-values of the positions of a finite digraph.